redstrate/Kawari/doc/src/acceptable_usage.md

 **The primary objective of Kawari is to extend the game's longevity, while enabling research of the game's internals**.
 To make our stances absolutely clear, we have some explicitly disallowed actions while using Kawari publicly or working on it as a community project.

+> [!NOTE]
-In this document we mention "playable retail account" which means what it says: you are in possession of an account able to log in to the retail server.
-This is usually an active paid subscription, but can also include a free trial account.
+> In this document we mention "playable retail account" which means what it says: you are in possession of an account able to log in to the retail server.
+This is usually an active paid subscription, but could also mean a free trial account.

 You may **not** use Kawari, meaning our code, resources and community to: